 After Drywall and Spackling is Dry

 Paint would serve no purpose if there were no surfaces to paint.
 With this in mind, during your remodel, you will want to install the drywall and spackling prior to painting.
 The drywall will give you the surface that you will be painting, and the spackling will fill any and all holes, cracks, and other imperfections in your surface.
 Be sure that your painting canvas, so to speak, is prepped and ready to go once you begin painting!
+JMA Painters, your local residential paint contractor, is also skilled in drywall and would be happy to also assist with this part of the project!

 During your remodel, you will need to make sure that the walls are painted properly.
 Whether that is before or after certain other processes, having a plan in place can help you get everything done in an order that is most efficient for your project.
 If you need advice on your project or assistance from well-qualified painting contractors near you, contact the specialists at JMA PAinters!